Simon Crafar

-Simon Crafar (born 15 January 1969 in Waiouru) is a former road racer of solo motorcycles from New Zealand, having competed at Grand Prix and World Superbike level.
+Simon Crafar (born 15 January 1969) is a New Zealand retired motorcycle racer who competed at the Grand Prix motorcycle racing and World Superbike levels.

-After riding, he worked as a television commentator and analyst and participated in rider safety.
-From the 2025 season, he will join the world championship race organisers as Chairman of the FIM MotoGP Stewards' Panel, overseeing two other Stewards and replacing outgoing Freddie Spencer.
+After riding, Crafer worked as a television commentator and analyst and participated in rider safety.
+From the 2025 season, he would join the world championship race organisers as Chairman of the FIM MotoGP Stewards' Panel, overseeing two other Stewards and replacing outgoing Freddie Spencer.

-His racing career started in 1981 aboard a Suzuki TM75 in a local Junior Motocross Championship before eventually moving onto road racing in 1985.
+Crafer's racing career started in 1981 aboard a Suzuki TM75 in a local Junior Motocross Championship before eventually moving onto road racing in 1985.
 He won Malaysia's Superbike championship in 1991.
 In 1993 he raced a Harris machine in the 500 cc World Championship before joining the Suzuki factory racing team in the 250 class for the latter part of the season.
 He did not enjoy this, feeling he was too large for the bikes.

 World Superbike

 For 1994, Crafer joined countryman Aaron Slight on a semi-works Rumi Honda RC45 in the Superbike World Championship.
-After coming 5th overall in 1994, he started the 1995 season with Rumi Honda before replacing Doug Polen as the second factory rider alongside Aaron Slight, although they raced under different liveries.
+After coming fifth overall in 1994, he started the 1995 season with Rumi Honda before replacing Doug Polen as the second factory rider alongside Aaron Slight, although they raced under different liveries.
 The bike gradually became more competitive, and Simon was strong in later part of 1995, coming 2nd in race 1 at Assen.
-He then spent 2 years with the Kawasaki racing team, scoring only one podium during the 1996 season finishing in 7th position.
-In 1997, he took two 2nd places and five 3rd places in addition to one Pole position and fastest lap to again finish 5th overall.
-In total he scored 10 podiums - four 2nds and six 3rds but, no wins in the series.
+He then spent two years with the Kawasaki racing team, scoring only one podium during the 1996 season finishing in seventh position.
+In 1997, he took two second places and five third places in addition to one pole position and fastest lap to again finish fifth overall.
+In total, he scored ten podiums - four seconds and six thirds but, no wins in the series.

 Crafer returned to World Superbike for 2000 as a substitute rider for Aaron Slight for two rounds.
-In 2002, he raced in British Superbike for the Virgin Mobile Yamaha team, coming 8th overall with two 3rd place finishes.
+In 2002, he raced in British Superbike for the Virgin Mobile Yamaha team, coming eighth overall with two third place finishes.
 He retired from motorcycle racing at the end of the 2002 season to spend more time with his wife and children and continues to live in Andorra to this date.